sarachitgaran/Autocore/README.md

 No data for MCTD

 For IBD, fist I ran the analysis for the whole dataset based on the treatment of Infliximab and Vedalizimab (comparison: respondent vs. non-respondent) but it was too chaotic and the PCA was not good at all.
 Then I deparated based on Diagnosis, whether they are UC or CD.
+SO it would be in Infiliximab treated CD group, Infliximab treated UC and ...